 Value of TRECs

 The value of a full TREC is fixed at $152 for 15 years.
 What do these prices mean for a standard residential solar panel system?
-On the EnergySage Marketplace in 2019, the average residential solar panel system size quoted in New Jersey was 11.3 kW.
+On the EnergySage Marketplace, the average residential solar panel system size quoted in New Jersey was 11.3 kW.
 Given conservative production estimates, you can expect a system of that size to generate 12,430 kWh during its first year of production.
 If this is a traditional, net-metered rooftop system, it would generate about 12 TRECs a year:

 12,430 kWh / 1,000 kWh = 12.4 = 12 TRECs